 Steps to Install Mac 10.7 Lion on VMware–Windows 7 Intel PC

-By running this patch, it will modify some VMware exe files and unlock VMware to support Mac OS X server guest versions in Windows host.
+When we execute this, it will modify some VMware binary files and unlock VMware application to support macOS guest versions on Windows host.

 Open Mac OS X Server 10.6 64-bit.vmx file in VMware workstation or VMPlayer.

-Remove the CD/DVD drive file attached with this pre configured file.
+Remove the CD/DVD drive file attached with this pre-configured file.

 3) That’s it.
 Start the virtual machine now.
 It should boot now.
 It will boot from 5GB vmdk file we created as bootable installer image.

-Take a Snapshot before do anything now!
+Take a Snapshot before doing anything now!